-All assignments are to be done using full sentences and proper spelling and grammar.
-Each unique error in spelling, grammar, and/or formatting will result in a deduction of 0.5 marks.
+Unless stated otherwise, all assignments are to be done using full sentences and proper spelling and grammar.
+Any spelling, grammatical and/or formatting errors will result in a 0.5 point deduction per unique error on the assignment.

 All assignments must be handed in electronically using Moodle in .doc or .docx format, or .ppt or .pptx when appropriate.
 Moodle cannot accept Pages or other kinds of files from Mac computers.